whennemuth/kuali-deployment-overview/DiskCleanup.md

 sudo su root
 cd ~

-# 2) Acquire DiskCleanup.md from this git repository
+# 2) Acquire DiskCleanup.sh from this git repository
 # You can cut and paste the old-fashioned way, or you could use the personal access token
 # that belongs to the bu-ist-user github user.
 You can find this token under passwords in
 # 1Password entitled "Personal Access Token for bu-ist-user"